JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 ```

 Above would be easy to troubleshoot and understand, but what if you
-installed this via [Helm](https://helm.sh/) or some other mechanism and you would not know what is the exact YAML file causing these issue.
-You might have to spend a significant amount of time to troubleshoot and fix the issue.
+installed this via [Helm](https://helm.sh/) or some other mechanism and you would not know what
+the exact YAML file is causing this issue.
+You might have to spend a significant amount of time to troubleshooting and fix the issue.

 Luckily, many Kubernetes foundational elements and their APIs are generally available and stable,
 so this should not happen so easily.